orbyone/Sensible.PredictionIO.NET/README.md

 }
 ```

-In the code above, we need the apiUrl for the PredictionIO instance (e.g. http://127.0.0.1:8000) and the application key generated for the item recomenndation engine.
+In the code above, we need the apiUrl for the PredictionIO instance (e.g. http://127.0.0.1:8000) and the application key generated for the item recommendation engine.

 Since Sensible.PredictionIO.NET is based on [RestSharp], all requests follow the same philosophy: a Builder is first created from the corresponging class after passing the appropriate arguments.
 Then a RestClient is build with a .Build() method, and the response is returned after executing the .Execute() method.
 Of course, all our requests can be easily converted to asynchronous, just by using RestSharp's .ExecuteAsync()!